The Two RV Gypsies: Full-Time RVers

 petrified tree stump

-Spring Park holds a free light and water show; a spectacular display of dancing waters, with 51 flumes propelling water 150 feet in the air; choreographed to the music of Alabama's nationally known artists with a focus on those who recorded in Muscle Shoals.
+Below: Spring Park holds a free light and water show.
+A spectacular display of dancing waters, with 51 flumes propelling water 150 feet in the air; choreographed to the music of Alabama's nationally known artists with a focus on those who recorded in Muscle Shoals.
 The photo below shows the fountain during the daytime.
 The two RV Gypsies returned for the night-time show, but did not take photographs of the night time show.
 They just wanted to relax and enjoy it.

 water fountain at Spring Park